tkrajina/echo-http-requests/README.md

 Requests can be retrieved only once and requests older than 15 minutes will be removed.

-If you need just to retrieve informations about your own request (IP address, user agent, all headers) it can be retrieved with:
+If you need just informations about your own request (IP address, user agent, all headers) it can be retrieved with:

     http://echo-http-requests.appspot.com/echo